Presidential Innovation Fellows

 The Presidential Innovation Fellows program is a competitive fellowship program that pairs top innovators from the private sector, non-profits, and academia with top innovators in government to collaborate on solutions that aim to deliver significant results in months, not years.
 It was established in 2012 and has operated continuously since then.
 The program focuses on generating measurable results, using innovation techniques from private industry such as Lean Startup, Design Thinking, and Agile Development.
+It is a service of GSA's Technology Transformation Services department.

 The highly competitive program features an acceptance rate in the single digits.
 In the inaugural round in the summer of 2012, over 700 applicants competed for 18 fellowships.
 The second class included 43 fellows selected from over 2000 applicants.
 The third round consisted of 27 fellows selected from over 1500 applicants.
 The Presidential Innovation Fellows program and the fellows themselves are commonly referred to by the shorthand “PIF” (pronounced “Pif”).

 In 2015, President Barack Obama issued an Executive Order making the Presidential Innovation Fellows program a permanent part of the U.S. federal government.